afifai/boston-airbnb-analysis/README.md

 # Boston Airbnb Data Analysis

-This repository contains a Jupyter notebook that explores and analyzes the Boston Airbnb market using data from listings, calendar, and reviews.
-The aim of this project is to uncover valuable insights and trends for hosts and guests.
+This repository contains an analysis of the Boston Airbnb market using the Boston Airbnb dataset from Kaggle.
+The dataset includes detailed information about listings, calendar availability, and guest reviews.
+The main goal of this project is to uncover valuable insights that can benefit both hosts and guests in the Boston Airbnb market.

-## Getting Started

-To get started, clone this repository and install the required Python libraries.

-Prerequisites :
-- Python 3.x
-- pandas
-- matplotlib
-- seaborn
-- nltk

 ## Dataset